 Volunteer advocates are required to attend 12 hours of continuing education throughout the calendar year.
-The number of required in-serve training hours for newly trained volunteers will be prorated according to when the volunteer completed training.
+The number of required in-serve training hours for newly trained volunteers will be prorated according to when the volunteer completed training. (i.e. If an advocate is sworn in during May, only seven hours of continuing education would be required).

-Galveston CASA will provide training opportunities throughout the calendar year and also will notify volunteers of other outside opportunities as they arise.
+Galveston CASA will provide training opportunities throughout the calendar year and will notify volunteers of other outside opportunities as they arise.

-Volunteers may also acquire continuing education credit from outside sources that they learn of on their own (including college classes) so long as they are approved by CASA staff and are relevant to CASA work (i.e. children's issues family issues, the legal system, case management, orother relevant topics).
+Volunteers may also acquire continuing education credit from outside sources that they learn of on their own (including college classes) so long as they are approved by CASA staff and are relevant to CASA work (i.e. children's issues family issues, the legal system, case management, or other relevant topics) and to include annual cultural competency training.
+Continuing education opportunities are posted on the CASA of Galveston County website at www.casagalveston.org/resources.
 Continuing education will be documented by the volunteer in the Optima database system and approved by their supervisor.